eunomia-bpf/eunomia-cc/README.md

 # An eBPF compile template for ebpm

-An compile set to help you focus on writing a single eBPF program in the kernel.
+An CO-RE compile set to help you focus on writing a single eBPF program in the kernel.
 Nothing more TODO!

 The only file you will need to write is: